tromey/emacs-module/README.md

 The renaming is not perfect.
 If your code uses `intern` or otherwise reflects on symbols then you have to be aware of the transforms done by module.el.

+Another bug is that autoload cookies aren't rewritten.

+A feature request is to make `import-module` warn about shadowing.